Svenlaban/labanpot/README.md

    ```bash
    sudo python3 labanpot.py
    ```
+2. **Select services to run** at startup.
+You will be prompted to choose which protocols (FTP, SSH, Telnet, RDP, SMB) you wish to monitor.
-2. **Observe activity** in the terminal.
+3. **Observe activity** in the terminal.
 All attempted usernames and passwords will be logged in real-time, and also saved to `usernames.txt` and `passwords.txt` with the count of each attempt.

 ## Services